 How Tre Mann became one of the top guard prospects in the 2021 NBA Draft

 Great point guards understand that their responsibilities are paramount.
-Unselfishness, competitiveness, and an unwavering dedication to improvement set apart the elite from the average, traits that organizations search for in every NBA Draft.
+Unselfishness, competitiveness, and an unwavering dedication to improvement set apart the elite from the average, and these are traits that organizations search for in every NBA Draft.

-A sophomore from the University of Florida who had a less-than-stellar freshman campaign, Mann burst onto the scene as a sophomore and solidified himself as a legitimate first-round option in his draft class.
+After a less-than-stellar freshman campaign at the University of Florida, Mann burst onto the scene as a sophomore and solidified himself as a legitimate first-round option in his draft class.

 After being ranked No. 22 in the 2019 RSCI High School class, Mann underwhelmed in his debut season with the Gators.
 He scored 5.3 points per game while shooting 43.8% from two and 27.5% from three.
 He then hit a growth spurt.
 Per FloridaGators.com, Mann grew nearly two inches and put on 15 pounds prior to this past season, giving him good positional size at 6-foot-5 and 190 pounds.
 He’s developed into a real two-way threat and continues to improve at a rapid pace.